vishu1994/zomato-bot/data/nlu.md

 - thai
 - i will prefer to eat [chinese](cuisine) food
 - i would love to eat [italian](cuisine) food
+- african
+- australian
+- i will prefer australian then
+- i will prefer australian

 ## intent:telling_location
 - my preffered location will be bengaluru